Inboxes

 - Go to the Management icon in the top left taskbar.

-- Navigate to the Miscellaneous section.
+- Navigate to the Settings section.

 - Click the System Settings in the left panel.

-- Under SFTP Inbox Endpoint Servers, enter the domain or IPv4 address to configure tiCrypt CORS.
+- In the right panel, under SFTP Inbox Endpoint Servers, enter the domain or IPv4 address to configure tiCrypt CORS.

 - Click Add.